Euryops pectinatus (L.) Cass.

 Growing Euryops pectinatus

-The golden euryops requires a moderate amount of water and must be watered during the winter monthsin summer rainfall regions.
+Euryops pectinatus requires a moderate amount of water and must be watered during the winter monthsin summer rainfall regions.
 Cut off dead flowerheads after flowering and prune the bush back lightly.
 The bushes respond well to pruning and may be cut back hard every few years.
 They may be propagated from seed or by cuttings which strike easily when placed in washed river sand and kept moist.

 Walter Sisulu National Botanical Garden